Facilitating WTR Online

-In an effort to support our worldwide WTR community during this global pandemic we are gathering resources to help you use online tools to meet, offer support and run WTR workshops.
+In an effort to support our worldwide WTR community during this global pandemic we are gathering resources to help you use tools to meet, offer support and run WTR workshops in online settings.
 This is an evolving page where we’ll continue to add material.

 Webinar: Technical Support, Set up and Promotion